 We know that adapting to life during the COVID-19 pandemic has meant that many people have been spending time in their local neighbourhoods and have come to appreciate the facilities and services available to them that are within easy reach of their homes.
 Over the past year, more of us have enjoyed the benefits of exploring our local areas by foot, wheels or bike.

-Matt Lowther, Head of Place and Equity at Public Health Scotland said:
+Matt Lowther, Head of Place and Equity at PHS, said:

 “The places we live in have a significant impact on health.
 At a time when people across Scotland are taking action to reduce the spread of COVID-19, it is important that we continue to support the development of healthy and equitable places as part of our response.
 How we move around our neighbourhoods is integral to this.
 Walking, wheeling and cycling during lockdown allows people to exercise safely while adhering to restrictions and fosters connections within local communities.

-More information on the #WheelsinMotion campaign can be found on the Sustrans website.
+More information on the #WheelsinMotion campaign can be found on the Sustrans website (external website).